tudelft-iv/view-of-delft-prediction-devkit/README.md

   - [Getting started with VoD-P](#getting-started-with-vod-p)
 - [Known issues](#known-issues)
 - [Citation](#citation)

+## Introduction
+The View-of-Delft Prediction dataset is an extension of the [View-of-Delft dataset](https://github.com/tudelft-iv/view-of-delft-dataset/tree/main).
+It contains the 3D object annotations of the original dataset and additionally provides accurate 6-DoF global localisation and semantic map data.

+The dataset is available in a format based on the [nuScenes dataset](https://www.nuscenes.org/), and hence this development kit is a modified version of the [nuScenes devkit](https://github.com/nutonomy/nuscenes-devkit).

 ## Changelog
 [202-09-11] Released the View-of-Delft Prediction dataset and development kit.